ReemAlim/MakeMyTrip/README.md

  - Waiting for the hotels list container to load sometimes fails didnt get why so the whole test fails.

- - Culdnt get the logic for adding the rooms so I couldnt proceed with the flow
+ - Couldnt get the logic for adding the rooms so I couldnt proceed with the flow

  - ReservationPageTest is where you will find all the listed tests

+ - Didnt add loggers nor reporting!

  NB:
 Couldnt upload the screenshots